220919-Reston-Java-React-AWS/reviews/week-2.md

     - Columns must describe the entire key (composite primary key): 2nd normal form
     - Columns must describe nothing but the primary key (3rd normal form)

+## SQL Views
+- Views are structures in a database that are essentially **virtual tables**.
+The virtual tables don't actually store any data, but instead read data from other tables
+- Views are essentially queries saved into the database
+- Often used when a complex query needs to be consistently accessible
+- `CREATE VIEW view_name AS <query>`

+## PL/pgsql
+-

 # JDBC
 - Java Database Connectivity
 - Part of the runtime libraries included w/ the JRE